kubernetes/website/content/en/blog/_posts/2021-08-11-support-for-HostProcess-Containers/index.md

 ## How does it work?

 Windows HostProcess containers are implemented with Windows _Job Objects_, a break from the previous container model using server silos.
-Job objects provide the ability to manage a group of processes as a group, and assign resource constraints to the processes in the job.
+Job objects are components of the Windows OS which offer the ability to manage a group of processes as a group, and assign resource constraints to the processes in the job.
 Job objects have no process or file system isolation, enabling the privileged payload to view and edit the host file system with the